skraft-redhat/container_k8s_openshift_demo/openshift/OPENSHIFT.md

 2. Comfortably, we can build on the deploments that we have made before with basic Kubernetes.
 Let's have a look at them.

 3. One of the issues with plain K8s is that exposing workloads is not that straight-forward.
+We had to create a Deployment, a Service.
+And after all, we can't still access the service outside the cluster.
 Let's see how this would have worked with OpenShift.

 - Click on "+Add" in the Developer perspective and choose "Container Images"